Devdre1909/Devdre1909/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=Devdre1909&show_icons=true&hide_border=true&icon_color=586069&title_color=a0a9af&count_private=true">
 </div>

-I build frontend application with VueJS, focusing a responsible, assessable, scalable and maintainable application.
+I build frontend application with VueJS, focusing on a responsible, assessable, scalable and maintainable application.

 I also do my server-sides stuffs with NodeJS using SQL/NoSQL database as the task at hand my require.